tampueduard/study003-the-hidden-harmony/README.md

-## Introduction
+# Introduction

-**WHAT IS *THE HIDDEN HARMONY?***
+**WHAT IS** *THE HIDDEN HARMONY?*

-Essentialy, is *a digital synesthetic system*, a system of communication between the color and sound spaces that can be used to realize different installations and creative systems.
+This study research the realization of *a digital synesthetic system*, a system of communication between the color and sound spaces that can be used to realize different installations and creative systems.

 In time the relation between colours and sound has been studied with more than one theory.
 From Greeks with **Aristotle** (*On Colours*), to **I. Newton** (*Opticks*) and many other artists like **W. Kandinsky** (*On the Spiritual in Art*) and **A. Skrjabin** (*Prometheus: The Poem of Fire*).
 The relation between colours and sounds I developed is not based on a scientific description of these two realms, but more on my personal view on how these interract.
 The series of studies under The Hidden Harmony tries to augment our perception.
 What if it would be possible to listen to a painting or see colours while listening to music?